 This is the Cool Ice Knit, launched by the maker “210” through crowdfunding.
 With cumulative funding of 1.1 billion won in 2020 and over 10,000 supporters, this maker has been growing alongside Wadizsince its inception.

 While 210 has launched numerous projects, the product introduced this summer was a knit made from GRS (Global Recycled Standard)-certified recycled polyester fabric.
-By showcasing the recycling process and including a recycling label, the brand successfully encouraged backers to make value-driven investments.
+By showcasing the recycling process and including a recycling tag, the brand successfully encouraged backers to make value-driven investments.

 “1% for the Planet”